 Part one will give a basic overview of PERC, PERC solar cell efficiency, and an explanation of the significant degradation concerns facing PERC solar cell structure.

 Part two will get much more in-depth citing peer review papers.
-I will provide extensive evidence that the problem of the PERC solar cell structure is most likely not “a storm in a teacup,” but maybe a looming disaster.
+I will provide extensive evidence that the problem of the PERC solar cell degradation is real, and needs to be appropriately handled to avoid a looming disaster.